Chief: Violent Portland protests detract from message

 Demonstrators tossed fireworks, flares, rocks, ball bearings and bottles at the federal agents and used power tools to try to bring down a fence protecting the courthouse.
 U.S. agents responded each night with multiple rounds of tear gas, pepper balls and rubber bullets in an escalation of violence that led to injuries to demonstrators and federal agents.

-On Wednesday, the city said it will clean out six storm drains that are in the immediate vicinity of the federal courthouse where tear gas was used almost every night.
+On Wednesday, the city cleaned out six storm drains that are in the immediate vicinity of the federal courthouse where tear gas was used almost every night.
 The area is just a few blocks from the Willamette River.

 Workers have taken samples from the sediment in the drains to test for zinc, lead, copper and chromium — all found in tear gas.
-The city is also worried about chemical residue washing off trees, grass and office buildings and washing into the river.
+The city is also worried about chemical residue washing off trees, grass and office buildings and making its way to the river.
 Portland will test outflow into the Willamette after the next major rainstorm.

 “We know that a certain amount of these chemicals have settled into the city’s storm drains.
 We are going to remove as much as possible to prevent that material from being flushed into the Willamette River,” said Matt Criblez, the city’s environmental services compliance manager.